CORONAVIRUS AND PETS

 There are four possible end results of infection with coronavirus:

 There are 4 possible outcomes of exposure to FCoV infection:

-That cat becomes a lifetime FCoV carrier but are
+- That cat becomes a lifetime FCoV carrier but are generally healthy.

 Viruses mutate.
 When it does, Feline coronavirus may lead to a condition called Feline infectious peritonitis (FIP).